Scan time: 2-3 minutes / Read time: 3-5 minutes

 A client texted at 11pm: "I don't think this is for me."

-The next morning the client showed up anyway.
+The next morning, the client showed up anyway.

 Two years later, she's still training with Dana.

 The episode gets shared forty-two times in a week.
+Now we're talking.

 Anyone can list what they know.